Career Opportunities

 Come work with us!
 COIB is an independent City agency that fights corruption and promotes integrity in City government by teaching, interpreting, and enforcing the City’s conflicts of interest law.
 By providing legal advice and ethics training to all City employees and by prosecuting violations of the law, COIB upholds the good government standards in the City’s conflicts of interest law and helps City employees avoid conflicts of interest.

-Under the supervision of the Director of Enforcement, the Enforcement Attorney will independently handle their own caseload from start to finish.
-Responsibilities include: evaluating the legal and factual merits of each case, including by reviewing documentary and testimonial evidence gathered by the City's Department of Investigation; presenting oral and written recommendations for proposed enforcement action to the Board at its monthly meetings; drafting pleadings; negotiating settlements; drafting settlement agreements; and prosecuting cases on behalf of the Board at the New York City Office of Administrative Trials and Hearings.
-The Enforcement Attorney must possess the maturity, discretion, and judgment necessary to handle these sensitive, highly confidential matters.
+Under the supervision of the Director of Enforcement, Enforcement Attorneys independently handle their own caseloads from start to finish.
+Their responsibilities include: evaluating the legal and factual merits of each case, including by reviewing documentary and testimonial evidence gathered by the City’s Department of Investigation; presenting oral and written recommendations for proposed enforcement action to the Board at its monthly meetings; drafting pleadings; negotiating settlements; drafting settlement agreements; and prosecuting cases on behalf of the Board at the New York City Office of Administrative Trials and Hearings.
+The Agency Attorney will also assist the Board’s Legal Advice Unit by responding to written and oral requests for advice from public servants.

 The City of New York is an inclusive equal opportunity employer committed to recruiting and retaining a diverse workforce and providing a work environment that is free from discrimination and harassment based upon any legally protected status or protected characteristic, including but not limited to an individual's sex, race, color, ethnicity, national origin, age, religion, disability, sexual orientation, veteran status, gender identity, or pregnancy.